best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ## Modelling-relevant testing

-To ensure that model-relevant tests are conducted within the analysis, it is important to use data that is representative of real-world scenarios and free from biases.
-This involves selecting diverse datasets that reflect the variety of conditions the model will encounter in practice.
+To ensure you conduct model-relevant tests within the analysis, it is important to use data that is representative of real-world scenarios and free from biases.
+Select diverse datasets that reflect the variety of conditions the model will encounter in practice.
 Additionally, it is important to regularly update test data to capture any changes in the environment or user behaviour.

 ### Acceptance testing
 Acceptance testing ensures that the model meets specified requirements and performs well in real-world scenarios.
 It verifies that the model's outputs align with business needs and user expectations.
 There are three types of acceptance testing: